By Ed Eby

 Missionaries need to make it a habit to have a good discussion with the church they will be visiting about what the church or ministry can or cannot post about them and their field.
 You can contact Nikole Hahn, Digital Engagement and Disciple-Making Coordinator, for ideas through here.
 We would love to help you promote what God is doing through us in the world.

-The following applies to missionaries in closed countries
+The following applies to missionaries in creative access countries

-There are a list of dos and don’ts for supporting your missionary in a closed country.
+There are a list of dos and don’ts for supporting your missionary in a creative access country.

 Don’t ever publish or mention your missionary’s name and/or location in the following areas: